 The kids wanted to explore a little so we walked around some of the trails.
 Years ago, we hiked to the bottom but this time we stayed up top…because throwing rocks over the edge is more fun!

-We stopped in the Cabot store and sampled all their cheeses…
+While strolling around town, we stopped in the Cabot store and sampled all their cheeses…

-And made our obligatory visit to the Toy and Train Museum upstairs…
+Of course, we had to make our obligatory visit to the Toy and Train Museum upstairs…

 My kids always love the train displays which are small scale models of a few local towns and of course, the ski slopes!